Chatino Interpreters and Translators: A Quick Guide

 Land issues continue to plague the Chatino.
 In the last few decades, their lands have been affected by environmental degradation and detrimental changes in agricultural conditions.
 Moreover, large-scale agricultural development projects have caused considerable damage throughout the area.
 Their migration is as much a direct response to land loss as economic hardship.

-Today there are several Chatino hubs in the Southeastern United States, among them in Durham, North Carolina, Atlanta, Georgia, and Huntsville, Alabama.
+Today, there are several Chatino hubs in the Southeastern United States, notably in Durham, North Carolina, Atlanta, Georgia, and Huntsville, Alabama.

 The Roles And Importance Of Chatino Interpreters